BaiyangZhang/BaiyangZhang.github.io/_posts/2024-10-13-Calculating-States-Using-Diagrams.md

     </div>
 </div>
 <div class="caption">
-    Fig.1.
+    Fig 1.
 Rules for various components of $H_3$.
 I regard them as vertices.
 The meaning of graphical elements are explain later.
 </div>

 ## Rules for $H_ {4}^{(-)}$